data61/dataFusion/dataFusion-common/README.md

 This section describes the JSON based data file formats used throughout the dataFusion project.
 ### File Structure
 Each line is a JSON structure describing one item of some type.
 This is more efficient to read and write than making the entire file a JSON array of such structures, because parsing/serialisation can operate document/line at a time, without storing all the data in memory.
 Since the line delimiter is used as a structure delimiter, the JSON structures must not be “pretty printed” across multiple lines in the file, however “pretty printing” is used here as an aid to human readability.
-### Document Representation
+### Document JSON format
-This section describes the Document JSON format.
+This section describes the parsed representation of an unstructured document.
 A line in the file describes one document using the following structure.
 #### Document Structure

     {